jage97/ABB-Modbus-project/README.md

 The system has two operating modes:

-Automatic; you can set the pressure level in the ventilation duct to  0 - 120 pa Controller measures pressure level and keeps the level at requied setting by adjusting the fan speed If required level can’t be reached within a reasonable time user is notified on the UI
+Automatic; you can set the pressure level in the ventilation duct to  0 - 120 pa.
+Controller measures pressure level and keeps the level at requied setting by adjusting the fan speed.
+If required level can’t be reached within a reasonable time user is notified on the UI

-Manual; set the speed of the fan in UI (0 - 100%) Displays the current fans setting and pressure level
+Manual; set the speed of the fan in UI (0 - 100%).
+Displays the current fans setting and pressure level

 Wiring Diagram